forax/java-guide/guide/chapter14-nullandoptional.md

 }
 ```

-It forces you to define a meaning of a name being null
+It forces you to define a meaning of a name being null.

-It's better to refuse to create a Person with null as name.
+It's easier to refuse to create a Person with null as name.
 ```java
 record Person(String name) {
   public Person {   // it's a compact constructor